jadounrahul/kartsnms/doc/Developing/os/Settings.md

 ```

 If only some specific OIDs fail with snmpbulkwalk.
 You can disable just those OIDs.
-This needs to match exactly the OID being walked by LibreNMS.
+This needs to match exactly the OID being walked by KartsNMS.
 MIB::oid is preferred to prevent name collisions.

 ```yaml
 oids: